-- At each time t, we use interior-point method to obtain the sample analytic-center solution y_t, and it is necessary to achieve the performance under weak non-degeneracy assumption and maintain fairness. - We also adjust the right-hand-side properly to ensure (i) the depletion of binding resources and (ii) non-binding resources not affecting the fairness.
+- At each time t, we use interior-point method to obtain the sample analytic-center solution \mathbf{y}t , and it is necessary to achieve the performance under weak non-degeneracy assumption and maintain fairness. - We also adjust the right-hand-side of the LP constraints properly to ensure (i) the depletion of binding resources and (ii) non-binding resources not affecting the fairness.